nholtgrefe/panda/README.md

 - [gui](https://github.com/nholtgrefe/squirrel/tree/main/gui), for the graphical user-interface (Windows and Linux only);
 - [physquirrel](https://github.com/nholtgrefe/squirrel/tree/main/physquirrel), for the corresponding Python package.

-To test out the GUI or the Python package, we recommend using the small sequence alignment in the file [`hiv.fasta`](https://github.com/nholtgrefe/squirrel/blob/main/data/hiv/hiv.fasta).
+To test out the GUI or the Python package, we recommend using the Xiphophorus phylogenetic network in the file [`exp2_xiphophorus_network.txt`](https://github.com/nholtgrefe/panda/blob/main/data/exp2_xiphophorus_network.txt).

 ## Supplementary data and scripts
 The simulation results, data sets and used scripts from the experiments in the paper are all in the folder [data](https://github.com/nholtgrefe/panda/tree/main/data).
 For a more detailed explanation of these files, see the `README.md` file in the folder.